hockyg/plumed-tutorial-force2/INSTRUCTIONS.md

 Note that here I used reduced units.
 An example pesmd input file is given at [this link](inputs/doublewell_rates.pesmd.input)

+Fill in the blanks below to turn on calculation of the acceleration factor, and use the COMMITTOR function to stop simulations when the system crosses the barrier (e.g. at x=15.5)

 ```plumed
 #SOLUTIONFILE=work/pulling_rate_example.plumed.dat
 UNITS NATURAL